mRcSchwering/magic-soup/docs/tutorials.md

 In the plot above, these gradients were created by adding CO2 to specific pixels on the map, and removing them from other other.
 The gradients emerge through diffusion.
 However, the gradient takes a few hundred steps to reach its equilibrium.
-You can also figure out the equilibrium state and initialize the molecule map with it immediately.
-In this case, care must be taken to use the correct device.
+Care must be taken to use the correct device.

 ```python
 n = int(world.map_size / 2)